Page updated 5/1/2018

 Director: Peter Yates.

-Mostly shot in England, but the prison scenes were filmed at Kilmainham Jail and Arbour Hill Jail.
+Mostly shot in England, but the prison scenes were filmed at Kilmainham and Arbour Hill Jails.

 Film loosely based upon the British Great Train Robbery of 1963.